Virtual Computing Environment: Specialized systems

 VCE introduced a specialized system for SAP HANA in February 2013.
 It combined a Vblock System with SAP HANA in-memory computing and database application software.
 Later in September 2013 VCE introduced specialized system for high performance database for Oracle as well as extreme applications for both VMware and Citrix VDI environments.

 Hyperconverged systems

 Dell introduced a hyperconverged system at EMC World 2015 in February 2015.
 The first model is the VxRack 1032 based on EMC ScaleIO software defined storage.
 The second model was announced at VMware World in September 2015, called the VxRack 1034 based around VMware VSAN.
 Both models use commodity hardware (rumoured to be sourced from Quanta) with an attached local disk presented via ScaleIO or VSAN software.

 Software

 Desktop virtualization management software that uses VMware View called FastPath was announced in August 2011, and upgraded in June 2012.

 In February 2013, VCE announced the management software application Vision Intelligent Operations Software.

-VCE Vision software that enables a single management pane for the components in the Vblock Systems it manages via plugins for third party management, automation, and orchestration tools from VMware, Cisco, BMC, CA, and others via RESTful API, SNMP, and unified logging.
+VCE Vision software enables a single management pane for the components in the Vblock Systems it manages via plugins for third party management, automation, and orchestration tools from VMware, Cisco, BMC, CA, and others via RESTful API, SNMP, and unified logging.